murderteeth/rarity-masterwork/README.md

 The common items wrapper makes is easy for the adventure contract, and its underlying combat system, to handle common and masterwork items through the same interfaces.

 Players may also choose to fight unarmed and/or unarmored.
-This is only recommended for Monks, however, who receive attack and armor bonuses [as outlined here](https://www.d20srd.org/srd/classes/monk.htm).
+This is only recommended for Monks, however, who receive attack and armor bonuses [per d20](https://www.d20srd.org/srd/classes/monk.htm).

 3. Enter the barn..
 ```ts